elizabethsong/girlunity/README.md

 # Girl Unity web app

-Girl Unity is the **first** project I had coded.

-I built the front-end using HTML and CSS and created user databases using PHP.
+Girl Unity is the first project I had coded.
+My friends and I built the front-end using HTML and CSS and created user databases using PHP.

 This web app was used in partnership with [Children of Peace Uganda](https://childrenofpeaceuganda.wordpress.com/).